CootCraig/nanoc_blog/blog/content/posts/2016-08-25-surfer-steve.md

 >
 > It is great how you researched the psi numbers - good job Craig!

+### Stephen Pirsch - Sun Sep 25 19:35:00 MDT 2016

+Okey dokey Craig.
+Let me know if you need any help.

+Incidentally, the rocker note recommends the bottom rocker image for Figure 12.
+For a river board consider the top rocker image, or at least put 1/2" of rocker from the nose side of the fin base to the tail tip.
+River boards need to fit in to relatively tight, curvy spaces.

 <!--
 html boilerplate
 <a href="" target="_blank"></a>